-Youth games have dropped by only 2% year on from 2015-16 with 480 games played by 88 teams, but it continues to represent in the region of 25% of rugby officiated by society referees.
+Youth games have increased by 4.6% year on from 2016-17 with 502 games played by 75 teams, but it continues to represent in the region of 25% of rugby officiated by society referees.

 It is difficult to accurately correlate the percentage of our resources used on age grade rugby as a significant number of our members would double job on a Saturday and do an age grade game in the morning, and then undertake some role in the afternoon be that as a TJ or even a second game.